SteveJustin1963/tec-SCOPE/README.md

-adding more spi slaves i think will migrate to ardino uno !! get more gpio etc
+- if we add more spi slaves as we will I think ill migrate to ardino, stay tuned
+-

-### az with magnetic sensor
+### KMA215 for az reading
-we shud add a KMA215
-- accurate for angle measurement
+- a magnetic sensor; the KMA215 for angle measurements
-- Resolution to 0.1 degrees
-- angle accuracy ±1 degree
+- it has an resolution to 0.1 degrees, accuracy ±1 degree
-- depends on:
-   - The strength and stability of the magnetic field.
+- effected by strength and stability of the magnetic field.
-   - The environmental conditions, such as temperature variations.
-   - Proper alignment and calibration of the sensor with the magnet.
-- operate accurately across a wide temperature range

-### sudo KMA215 SPI

-- Initialize SPI communication settings specific to the KMA215.
+- we can check it against our calibrated estimation
+- chosen because it has SPI
-- ReadAngle
+- to ReadAngle
-   - Pulls the chip select (CS) low to initiate communication.
+  - pull the chip select (CS) low to initiate communication.
-   - Sends a command (e.g., `0xA0`) to request the angle data.
+  - we sends a command (e.g., `0xA0`) to request the angle data.
-   - Reads two bytes (MSB and LSB) from the sensor.
+  - we reads two bytes (MSB and LSB) from the sensor.
-   - Combines the bytes into a 16-bit value and converts it into degrees.
+  - we combines the bytes into a 16-bit value and converts it into degrees
-- Main Loop, continuously reads and prints the angle.
+  - we can use it, display it, etc

+we could do some pre processing on the attiny85 or do it from mint code

 ```
 // Pseudocode for reading angle data from KMA215 using SPI